lastlink/TAIGA-JIRA-IMPORTER/readme.md

 * [Source](https://tree.taiga.io/project/last_link-taiga-jira-importer/) this may become invalid when project with project being reimported
 * Owner is left blank unless email in taiga database
 * Logo is saved as img text file
+* Uses default jira values, may tweak to inlude your own custom ones
+* Jira tasks are treated as stories
+* Priority is only used for bug issues
+* Any only sub tasks for Tasks and stories are imported any others are ignored

 ###Jira xml notes
 * project id is 24